-- Operational evaluation and day-to-day working of the Board - Evaluation of the Board's practices and tasks.
-This area is the one which obtained the best results compared to the previous year, as a result of the attainment of the measures designed in the action plan following the 2019 survey. - Individual and collective evaluation of the Board's performance - Evaluation of the Board's competences - Training initiatives - C.1.18 In years when the evaluation has involved the assistance of an external advisor, detail any business relationship that the consultant or any company of its group have with the company or any of the group companies.
+The results of the evaluation together with the proposed action plan have been submitted to the Board of Directors, and have been approved by it.

+C.1.18 In years when the evaluation has involved the assistance of an external advisor, detail any business relationship that the consultant or any company of its group have with the company or any of the group companies.

-In 2018 the evaluation was carried out by the external consultant Seeligery Conde, while in 2019 and 2020 it was carried out by the Appointments and Remuneration Committee.
+In 2021 the evaluation of the Board of Directors was carried out by the external consultant Seeligery Conde, which also provided Board training services in 2021.